Numerical Modeling of Butterfly Scale Structure and a Few of its Physical Properties

 Colors are caused by light of varying wavelengths.
 Altering the output spectrum of light can be done through many physical mechanisms that can be divided into two main categories: coherent and incoherent scattering (Prum et al. 2006).
 The mechanism used in butterfly scales was unknown, due to complications accurately modeling the relationship between the physical structure of the scales and the resultant color.
 Figure 8 illustrates many of the vibrant iridescent colors butterflies and certain diurnal moths are capable of producing.

-Fig. 8 Photographs of butterflies and some moths displaying iridescent behavior in their scales (Prum, et al, 2006).
+Fig. 8.
+Photographs of butterflies and some moths displaying iridescent behavior in their scales (Prum, et al, 2006).

-To accurately understand the mechanics of how this process occurs, much higher magnification images of the butterflies are required.
+To accurately understand the of how this process occurs, much higher magnification images of the butterflies are required.
 Specifically, individual scale morphology and overlapping is useful.
 Light microscope images of scales are shown below in Figure 9.

-Fig. 9 Light microscope images at 65x of butterfly species shown in Figure 8 (Prum et al, 2006).
+Fig. 9.
+Light microscope images at 65x of butterfly species shown in Figure 8 (Prum et al, 2006).

 Figure 9 describes the morphology of the scales on a microscale, however the exact mechanism of color generation is still unclear at this resolution.
 More complex analytical models are required to understand the color production method of the butterfly scale.
 By creating Fourier series representations of the light refracted from the scales and using Bragg’s reflection principle the final wavelength of light can be estimated (Benedeck, 1971).